Marginalia

 Layer 2: Title Jaccard.
 Tokenize titles, exclude stop words, compute set overlap.
 Threshold ≥ 0.5.
 Catches conference vs journal versions of the same paper.

 Layer 3: Embedding similarity.
-For candidates that pass title match — if content similarity ≥ 0.7, it's a duplicate.
+For candidates that pass title match, content similarity ≥ 0.7 means duplicate.
 Catches blog post rewrites of papers.

-No single signal is sufficient.
-URL matching misses different-host copies, title matching misses rewrites, embedding similarity alone is too expensive to run on everything.
-The cascade filters cheap-to-expensive.
+URL matching misses different-host copies.
+Title matching misses rewrites.
+Embedding similarity is too expensive to run on everything.
+The cascade runs cheap-to-expensive.

 Section-Aware Chunking